gilt/cave/docs/alerts.md

 Next, a boolean value for __enabled__.
 A value of `false` for this flag allows an alert to be defined, but not evaluated.
 If `true`, the alert is evaluated periodically, with the specified _period_.

-Finally, the __routing__ is a metadata container that instructs CAVE how to deliver the alert, when the _condition_ is met.
-This field is optional, and, by default, CAVE will POST an alert as JSON to the organization URL.
-In addition to that, we support [PagerDuty integration](#pagerduty).
+Finally, the __routing__ is a metadata container that instructs CAVE how to deliver the alert when the _condition_ is met.
+This field is optional and the value depends on the delivery mechanism being integrated with.
+By default, CAVE will simply POST an alert as JSON to the organization URL.
+In addition to that we support [PagerDuty integration](#pagerduty).

 ### [Alert Grammar](id:grammar)
 The _condition_ string specifies what the alert is for, what metric or metrics should be evaluated to detect a problem.
 There are 2 formats that we can parse: the comparison of two __data sources__ and the missing data condition.